JackDanna/FogentRoleplayTemplate/README.md

 ## Player Character Creation for Campaign Play

-For first time narrators/players it can feel daunting to build a player character.
-These rules will guide you through
+For first time Narrators/Players it can feel daunting to build a Player Character.
 Fear not, as you likely already have all the knowledge you need from the movies, shows, books, and other media you have watched through your life.

-In other systems, player character creation often is just about the mechanical stats.

-In Fogent Roleplay, we'd argue that stats are down stream of who narratively a player character is.
-Instead of starting with the stat of your character

-For people who have never made a character before, it can be quite daunting to know where to start.
+In general, it is a good idea to keep all the Player Character's within a campaign the same Tier Of Play Level to keep things balanced.

 ### Step 0: Understand the Setting

-It is imparative to have rough understanding of the setting/world the character you make will be inhabiting.
+It is imparative to have rough understanding of the setting/world the Player Character is going to be inhabiting.
 By no means do you need to be an lore expert, but you should have a rough idea of the major themes, technology level, and bedrock information for a resident of that world.
 It is the Narrators job to ensure this information if relayed so that everyone is on the same page.

 ### Step 1: Understand what Tier Of Play you're playing

-A Tier Of Play narratively describes the stakes of the campaign as well as how powerful/competent player characters are.
-This balances the players against each other and the challenges the Narrator has envisioned.
-The Narrator should let the Player's know the Tier Of Play for the campaign.
-Players should factor this into their Player Character as it would be silly to have a character's backstory paint them as a world conquering threat only to have them start as a novice adventure.
+A Tier Of Play narratively describes the stakes of the campaign as well as how powerful/competent a Player Characters is expected to be.
+This balances the Players against each other and the challenges the Narrator has envisioned.
+The Narrator should let the Player's know the Tier Of Play Level thier Player Character's will start at for the campaign.
+Players should factor this into their Player Character as it would be silly to have a backstory paint them as a world conquering threat only to have them start as a novice adventure mechanically.
 Player's should also realize that their character will grow throughout the course of their campaign.

 ### Step 2: Start with an archetype